 Under the terms of the new agreement, ZSL and Rewilding Europe will also continue to work together on Instant Wild, exploring the possibility of uploading images from other rewilding areas to the platform.

 As viewers of “Europe’s New Wild” – the stunning six-part TV series co-produced by Rewilding Europe – will have seen, many wildlife species have made a spectacular return across Europe over the last four decades, helped by factors such as increased legal protection, reintroductions and other population support measures, corridor creation, and an ever greater willingness and desire by Europeans to live alongside wild animals.

 Back in 2013, Rewilding Europe partnered with ZSL (together with Birdlife International and the European Bird Census Council) to produce a report titled “Wildlife Comeback in Europe“, a state-of-the-art, science-based, peer-reviewed overview of the comeback of a number of European wildlife species.
 These included mammals such as the European bison and grey wolf, as well as birds such as the griffon vulture and white-tailed eagle.

 As part of the new agreement, ZSL has been co-commissioned (with the same partners as before) to produce an updated version of this report.
-This is scheduled for publication in 2022, with WWF Netherlands providing partial funding.
+This is scheduled for publication in 2022, with WWF Netherlands, Arcadia and the Dutch Postcode Lottery providing funding.
 More wildlife species will be included this time around, with more emphasis placed on the underlying mechanisms for their comeback.
 A series of associated academic papers will also be published.

 “Some of the information in the first report dated back to 2005, so this is an exciting and timely update,” says Frans Schepers.
 “From bears and wolves to beavers and golden jackals, a lot of species have continued their spread across Europe over the last 15 years.”